sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 ## Drawbacks

-If we are succesful; not many.
+If we are successful; not many.
 If it turns out that e.g. upgrading existing RHCOS systems in place is difficult, that will be a problem.

 ## Alternatives